sagemath/trac_to_gh/Issue 5097.md

 # Issue 5097: doctest failures in 3.3.alpha2 due to lack of #optional tag

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5097

 Original creator: AlexGhitza